shionhonda/hippocampus-garden/content/blog/stylegans/index.md

 ---
 title: "Awesome StyleGAN Applications"
 date: "2021-11-12T22:01:03.284Z"
-description: 'Transformer has undergone various application studies, model enhancements, etc. This post aims to provide an overview of these studies.'
+description: "The ability of StyleGAN to generate super realistic high-resolution images has been inspiring many application works.
+To have some sort of organized view on them, this post covers important papers with a focus on image manipulation."
 featuredImage: stylegans/ogp.jpg
 tags: ["en", "deep-learning", "cv"]
 ---

-Since its debut in 2018, **StyleGAN** attracted lots of attention with its capacity to generate super realistic high resolution images of human face, not only from AI researchers but also from artists or even lawyers.
-At the time of this writing, the original paper [1] has 2,548 citations and its successor, **StyleGAN2** [2], has 1,065.
-This means there are increasing number of application works.
-To prevent myself from getting overwhelmed, I'm writing this post and trying to overlook this research field in an organized way.
-Of course it's impossible to read thousands of papers, so hereafter I'll focus on the papers that relate to image manipulation including GAN inversion and 3D control.
+Since its debut in 2018, **StyleGAN** attracted lots of attention from AI researchers, artists and even lawyers for its ability to generate super realistic high-resolution images of human faces.
+At the time of this writing, the original paper [1] has 2,548 citations and its successor **StyleGAN2** [2] has 1,065.
+This means that the number of application works is growing at a dizzying rate.
+To keep me from getting overwhelmed, I'm writing this post to overlook this research field in an organized way.
+Of course, it's impossible to read thousands of papers, so hereafter I'll focus on the papers that relate to image manipulation including GAN inversion and 3D control.

 ## StyleGANs: A Quick Recap
-First of all, let's briefly recall what was StyleGAN and the key updates of its subsequent versions.
+First of all, let's briefly recall what StyleGAN was and what the key updates of its subsequent versions were.

 ### StyleGAN
 The architecture of the original StyleGAN generator was novel in three ways:
-- Generates images in a two-stage fashion; first map the latent code to an itermediate latent space with the **mapping network** and then feed them to each layer of the **synthesis network**, rather than directly inputs the latent code to the first layer only.
+- Generates images in two-stages; first map the latent code to an intermediate latent space with the **mapping network** and then feed them to each layer of the **synthesis network**, rather than directly inputs the latent code to the first layer only.
-- Applies **AdaIN** [3] layers iteratively to take in the intermediate latent code as "style".
+- Applies **AdaIN** [3] layers iteratively to capture the intermediate latent code as "styles".
 - Injects explicit noise inputs to deal with stochastic variations such as hair and freckles.

 These are best described in the figure below.